Accuracy & Guidelines

 - Resolution: While the API downsamples images internally, inputting uncompressed or high-bitrate video (even at 480p) is preferred over 4K video with high compression artifacts.

-3. Subject Positioning
+3. Motion & Positioning

 - Orientation: The subject should face the camera directly.